-Wiliot was founded with the intent to dramatically increase the size of the Internet of Things from a few tens of billions of devices, which is where it is at the moment, to trillions of devices to connect everyday things to the Internet of Things using tiny postage stamp-size computers that power themselves by recycling radio energy that harvest the Bluetooth energy and other radio waves that surround us so that we can connect any item, a cardboard box, a plastic pallet, a vial of vaccine, to the internet and give it intelligence.
+Wiliot was founded with the intent to dramatically increase the size of the Internet of Things from a few tens of billions of devices, which is where it is at the moment, to trillions of devices to connect everyday things to the Internet of Things using tiny postage stamp-size compute devices that power themselves by recycling radio energy that harvest the Bluetooth energy and other radio waves that surround us so that we can connect any item, a cardboard box, a plastic pallet, a vial of vaccine, to the internet and give it intelligence.

 We’re very lucky.
 We have been well-funded by a range of great companies, Amazon, Alibaba, Verizon, NTT, DoCoMo, Maersk, Merck and some amazing financial investors.
 That’s allowed us to design a semiconductor from scratch that can operate on tiny amounts of energy that is super efficient at capturing the energy and radio waves that surrounds us.
 It’s also a sensor.
-It’s a full computer.
+It’s a full compute device.
 It runs on an ARM processor, which allows it to be very flexible and programmable.

 The way it works is it can be applied to everyday things, and it will broadcast private encrypted information over Bluetooth, standard Bluetooth, that allows it to communicate with phones, WiFi access points, smart speakers and all sorts of IoT devices.
 There’s a cornucopia of IoT radios in everything from fridges to washing machines and very versatile IoT devices that can pinpoint the location of one of our tags in three dimensions to great accuracy.